ShinaJr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 6 script creates a new local variable withname BEST and value School Task 7 script creates a new global variable with name BEST and valuse School Task 9 script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+Task 9 script the result of POWER divided by DIVIDE, followed by a new line.